 Photography is not permitted.

 The Broken Kilometer has additional health and safety protocols in place due to COVID-19.
 For more information please read our visitor guidelines.

-Visitors are asked to refrain from entering if, over the last fourteen days, they have had symptoms of or tested positive with COVID-19 or been in close contact with someone diagnosed with COVID-19.
+Visitors are asked to refrain from entering if, over the last ten days, they have had symptoms of or tested positive with COVID-19 or been in close contact with someone diagnosed with COVID-19.

 - Be considerate of fellow visitors and staff

-- Face covering required for all visitors over the age of two
+- Masks are strongly encouraged for all visitors over the age of two

 - Visitors should practice good hygiene by coughing or sneezing into their elbows; tissues should be disposed of immediately; please wash hands for at least twenty seconds

-- A no-touch or low-touch visitor experience will be provided; artist information is available online via QR codes and entry doors opened by staff or propped open
+- A no-touch or low-touch visitor experience is provided; artist information is available online via QR codes

 An inherent risk of exposure to COVID-19 exists in any public place where people are present.
 By visiting Dia’s sites, you voluntarily assume all risks related to exposure to COVID-19.